Watergate scandal

-In May, Attorney General Elliot Richardson appointed Archibald Cox as special prosecutor for Watergate.
-Cox subpoenaed Nixon's Oval Office tapes, but Nixon cited executive privilege and refused to release them, sparking a constitutional crisis.
-In the "Saturday Night Massacre" in October, Nixon ordered Richardson to fire Cox, after which Richardson resigned, as did his deputy William Ruckelshaus; Solicitor General Robert Bork carried out the order.
-The incident bolstered a growing public belief that Nixon had something to hide, but he continued to proclaim innocence.
-The first batch of surrendered tapes revealed that two were missing and another had an intentional 18-minute erasure.
-In April 1974, Cox's replacement Leon Jaworski reissued a subpoena for the tapes, but Nixon only released redacted transcripts.
-In July, the Supreme Court ordered Nixon to release the tapes, and the House Judiciary Committee recommended that he be impeached for obstructing justice, abuse of power, and contempt of Congress.
-In one tape, known as the "Smoking Gun", he ordered aides to make the CIA stop the FBI's investigation.
-On the verge of being impeached, Nixon resigned on August 9, 1974, becoming the only U.S. president to do so.
-In total, 69 people were charged with Watergate-related crimes—including two cabinet members—and most pleaded guilty or were convicted, but Nixon was pardoned by his vice president and successor Gerald Ford.
+Mounting pressure led Attorney General Elliot Richardson to appoint Archibald Cox as Watergate special prosecutor.
+Cox subpoenaed Nixon's Oval Office tapes—suspected to include Watergate conversations—but Nixon invoked executive privilege to block their release, triggering a constitutional crisis.
+In the "Saturday Night Massacre", Nixon fired Cox, forcing the resignations of the attorney general and his deputy and fueling suspicions of Nixon's involvement.
+Nixon released select tapes, although one was partially erased and two others disappeared.
+In April 1974, Cox's replacement Leon Jaworski reissued the subpoena, but Nixon provided only redacted transcripts.
+In July, the Supreme Court ordered the tapes' release, and the House Judiciary Committee recommended impeachment for obstructing justice, abuse of power, and contempt of Congress.
+The White House released the "Smoking Gun" tape, showing that Nixon ordered the CIA to stop the FBI's investigation.
+Facing impeachment, on August 9, 1974, Nixon became the first U.S. president to resign.
+In total, 69 people were charged for Watergate—including two cabinet members—and most pleaded guilty or were convicted.
+Nixon was pardoned by his successor, Gerald Ford.

-Watergate, often considered the greatest presidential scandal, tarnished Nixon's legacy and had electoral ramifications for the Republican Party: the loss of four Senate seats and 48 House seats in the 1974 midterms.
-President Ford's pardon of Nixon is also widely agreed to have contributed to his election defeat in 1976.
-Despite significant coverage, no consensus exists on the motive for the break-in nor who specifically ordered it.
+Watergate, often considered the greatest presidential scandal, tarnished Nixon's legacy and had electoral ramifications for the Republican Party: heavy losses in the 1974 midterm elections and Ford's failed 1976 reelection bid.
+Despite significant coverage, no consensus exists on the motive for the break-in or who specifically ordered it.
 Theories range from an incompetent break-in by rogue campaign officials to a sexpionage operation or CIA plot.
-The scandal generated over 30 memoirs and left such an impression that it is common for scandals, even outside politics or the United States, to be named with the suffix "-gate".
+The scandal has generated over 30 memoirs and had such historical impact that the suffix -gate entered the lexicon globally to denote scandals, even those outside of American politics.